-- Evaluated all the Secondary 1 French and English Immersion students early in the year to identify those in need of remediation and for grouping purposes. - Renamed our Secondary 1 English Immersion group.
-They had a smaller ratio in their class and the students were not kept in the same groupings throughout their schedule, but grouped according to their ability in each of their subjects. - Invited a French Slam Poetry artist to present and involve our Secondary 5 students in a workshop. - Participated in a Humanitarian Fair at Felix Leclair through their French classes wherein our students got to associate with French speaking students. - Continued our Francization class for students in need.
+- Evaluated all the Secondary 1 French and English Immersion students early in the year to identify those in need of remediation and for grouping purposes.
+This includes contacting all our feeder schools and asking them for the grade 6 exit exam results of our incoming students. - Continue having a smaller ratio in our English Immersion class and the students are not kept in the same groupings throughout their schedule, but grouped according to their ability in each of their subjects. - Invited all our Sec.
+1 and 2 students to a concert in LaSalle by a Francophone artist. - Again invited a French Slam Poetry artist to present and involve our Secondary 5 students in a workshop. - Continued our Francization class for students from out of province or in need of extra help. - Studied feasibility of offering one section of Francais langue maternelle in Secondary 1 in future.